 –Wilks-Cherry timber sale: We will begin working on the Wilks-Cherry project in Thompson Falls with the USFS.
 This project is located south of Thompson Falls between the Clark Fork River and the Mount Bushnell IRA.
 The sale area is projected to be around 60,000 acres and we’re not sure of board feet at this point of time.
 Besides timber output, this project will include stream restoration work, recreation work (trails, potential campground improvements) among other opportunities.

 How can you help?: We’re looking for partners to identify areas for timber harvest, recreation improvements and other improvements in the timber sale boundary.
+The scoping will be done in the fall and we’ll be taking a field trip (or 2) this spring and fall.

 –Falls Flat Connector Trail/Ferry Landing Recreation Area Project (Highway 138): The USFS has recently received a grant to relocate the Cascade Falls trail head and trail along Highway 138.
 This grant will also facilitate funds to restore the Ferry Landing Recreation area.